-- Photo documentation, as detailed in Section 14.3 - For projects that included a commitment to utilize MWBE subcontractors as part of the Project Selection Protocol, invoices of payments to MWBE subcontractors as in the project application - Proof that the project has initiated an irrevocable standing order without an end date in the REC tracking registry through either a copy of the registry's email acceptance of the irrevocable standing order or a screenshot of the irrevocable standing order screen showing the registry certification number of the system - Documenting Energy Sovereignty Transfer of Ownership: - When ownership occurs, the Approved Vendor must provide notification and proof of transfer of legal title to photovoltaic generating equipment (e.g., sales or assignment and assumption agreement between the Approved Vendor and the new owner(s), notice of trigger of ownership transfer clause, bill of sale, or similar instrument) to the Program Administrator and the buyer under the REC contract. - The Approved Vendor must also provide a summary explanation of how the transfer meets the terms of the original ILSFA Energy Sovereignty participant contract, including information on: - the cost and timing of the transfer of ownership; - transfer of warranties and insurance; and - cost of ongoing monitoring, maintenance, and insurance within their third-party owner (TPO) or power purchase agreement (PPA) participant contract. - The Program Administrator has made available a form titled Acknowledgement of Energy Sovereignty Transfer to facilitate the collection of the preceding items required to document the Energy Sovereignty transfer of ownership and to ensure Energy Sovereignty transferees acknowledge their rights and obligations after the transfer.
-The form is available in the Operational Resources section of the Approved Vendor portal. - Community Solar projects only: - Completed disclosure forms entered in the Approved Vendor portal at least 30 calendar days before the planned invoice date for all eligible subscribers, including incomeeligible households and the anchor tenant, if applicable - Anchor tenant at energization, including subscription sizes and anchor type (non-profit, public facility, other) - o Income-eligible household subscribers at energization, including subscription sizes - Non-qualifying subscribers at energization, including subscription sizes

-&lt;sup>53 Note that with respect to information submitted by Approved Vendors into ILSFA, the IPA and Program Administrator will provide confidential treatment to any commercially sensitive information submitted by Approved Vendors in connection with participation in ILSFA.
-This includes the assertion of FOIA exemptions for commercially sensitive information or for personally identifying information when applicable in response to a FOIA request and to otherwise protect the confidentiality of commercially sensitive information in response to any discovery request or other request made in connection with formal investigation or litigation.
+- Photo documentation, as detailed in Section 14.3 - For projects that included a commitment to utilize MWBE subcontractors as part of the Project Selection Protocol, invoices of payments to MWBE subcontractors as in the project application - Proof that the project has initiated an irrevocable standing order without an end date in the REC tracking registry through either a copy of the registry's email acceptance of the irrevocable standing order or a screenshot of the irrevocable standing order screen showing the registry certification number of the system - Documenting Energy Sovereignty Transfer of Ownership: - When ownership occurs, the Approved Vendor must provide notification and proof of transfer of legal title to photovoltaic generating equipment (e.g., sales or assignment and assumption agreement between the Approved Vendor and the new owner(s), notice of trigger of ownership transfer clause, bill of sale, or similar instrument) to the Program Administrator and the buyer under the REC contract. - The Approved Vendor must also provide a summary explanation of how the transfer meets the terms of the original ILSFA Energy Sovereignty participant contract, including information on: - the cost and timing of the transfer of ownership - o transfer of warranties and insurance - cost of ongoing monitoring, maintenance, and insurance within their third-party owner (TPO) or power purchase agreement (PPA) participant contract - The Program Administrator has made available a form titled Acknowledgement of Energy Sovereignty Transfer to facilitate the collection of the preceding items required to document the Energy Sovereignty transfer of ownership and to ensure Energy Sovereignty transferees acknowledge their rights and obligations after the transfer.
+The form is available in the Operational Resources section of the Approved Vendor Portal. - Community solar projects only: - Completed disclosure forms entered in the Approved Vendor Portal at least 30 calendar days before the planned invoice date for all eligible subscribers, including income-eligible households and the anchor tenant, if applicable - Anchor tenant at energization, including subscription sizes and anchor type (non-profit, public facility, other) - Income-eligible household subscribers at energization, including subscription sizes - o Non-qualifying subscribers at energization, including subscription sizes - Attestation of compliance with all consumer protection and marketing guidelines published by the IPA for marketing activity that occurred after May 10, 2019 - Attestation that the subscription contract with each identified subscriber is consistent with the disclosure form provided to the participant - Attestation of compliance with all community solar subscription requirements previously published by the IPA (or an attestation that good-faith, diligent attempts to secure a compliant sensitive information or for personally identifying information when applicable in response to a FOIA request and to otherwise protect the confidentiality of commercially sensitive information in response to any discovery request or other request made in connection with formal investigation or litigation.